arlogy/jsu/doc/jsu_common.md

     const Clazz = class { get xx() { return 'xx getter called'; } };
     const obj2 = new Clazz();
     console.log(obj2.xx);
-    console.log(Object.getOwnPropertyDescriptor(obj2, 'xx')); // property descriptor not found })();
+    console.log(Object.getOwnPropertyDescriptor(obj2, 'xx')); // property descriptor NOT found const obj2P = Object.getPrototypeOf(obj2);
+    console.log(Object.getOwnPropertyDescriptor(obj2P, 'xx')); // property descriptor NOW found, but it is
+                                                               // on the prototype, not on the object itself })();

 console.log('---');

-// Reason 2: Setting an accessor property for a clone of an object MAY change
+// Reason 2 (stronger than reason 1): setting an accessor property on a clone
-// the value of the property on the original object (function() {
+// of an object MAY change the value of the property on the original object (function() {
     const obj1 = (function() {
         let xx = 0;